carpentries/instructor-training/instructors/instructor-notes.md

 ### Immediately after the event

 - Send a list of those who completed the training to checkout@carpentries.
 - Send an email to trainees thanking them for participating and linking to [checkout checklist][checkout-checklist].
-See template [here][post-template].
+See [template][post-template].
 - Review survey results and prepare to discuss at upcoming [Trainers discussion meeting][trainer-pad].
 - File any relevant issues or PRs to the [instructor training repo][training-repo].